-The tradition is still most popular in St. Patrick Street, Termon Road, Station Road and Plunkett Avenue areas where bright flowers are left on private dwellings and some businesses.
+The tradition is still most popular in St. Patrick Street, Termon Road, Station Road and Plunkett Avenue and other areas, where bright flowers are left on private dwellings and some business premises.

-May Flowers were traditionally picked on the evening before May Day.
+May Flowers were traditionally picked on the evening before May Day or La Bealtaine.
 Yellow flowers, such as primroses, buttercups and marigolds were especially popular, possibly as they reflected the sun and summer.
 Furze and ferns were also put around the outside of the home.

 The flowers were placed on the doorsteps of houses and on windowsills.
 They were believed to offer luck to the house and offer protection from mystical forces.